dtonhofer/prolog_notes/foldl_foldr/linear_foldl_with_maplist4.md

 - ... when you hit the end
 - ... come back up from recursion (or output the value; in any case, no further computation needed).

-It could be called "Shallowest First Evaluation.".
+It could be called "Shallowest First Reduction.".

-`foldl` is subject to call call optimization.
+`foldl` is subject to [tail call optimization](https://en.wikipedia.org/wiki/Tail_call).
 The "come up from recursion" can be replaced by a "jump up" and stack frames may even be collapsed into a single stack frame, transforming recursion into iteration.
-In Prolog, there must be no choice-points for that to work, which should be the case here.
+In Prolog, there must be no choice-points for that to work, which should be the case here!

 `f` is iteratively computing the final output `Out` from two values at each list backbone node, starting with a specifiable starter value: